-In accordance with 26 U.S.C. §42(m)(1)(B)(iii), OHFA provides monitoring procedures for identifying and notifying the IRS of non-compliance with the LIHTC program, including non-compliance with habitability standards through regular site visits.
-These requirements can be found on the Compliance Policies page of the OHFA website.
+In accordance with 26 U.S.C. $\frac{42(m)(1)(B)(iii)}{B(iii)}$ , OHFA provides monitoring procedures for identifying and notifying the IRS of non-compliance with the LIHTC program, including non-compliance with habitability standards through regular site visits.
+These requirements can be found on the Compliance Policies page of the OHFA website, which may be amended from time to time.
 A summary of such requirements is provided below: